L33Tech/Windows10Debloater/README.md

 # Windows10Debloater
 Script/Utility/Application to debloat Windows 10

+This fork includes more code from a source I can no longer find.
+If it's yours, please let me know so I can credit you.

+Snippits of code from https://github.com/alicata/mixbag for Updates and Power handling.

 # How To Run the Windows10Debloater.ps1 and the Windows10DebloaterGUI.ps1 files

 There are different methods of running the PowerShell script.
 The methods are as follows: